Culture of Egypt: Visual art

-History

 Egyptian art in antiquity

 The Egyptians were one of the first major civilizations to codify design elements in art.
 The wall painting done in the service of the Pharaohs followed a rigid code of visual rules and meanings.
 Early Egyptian art is characterized by the absence of linear perspective, which results in a seemingly flat space.
 These artists tended to create images based on what they knew, and not as much on what they saw.
 Objects in these artworks generally do not decrease in size as they increase in distance and there is little shading to indicate depth.
 Sometimes, distance is indicated through the use of tiered space, where more distant objects are drawn higher above the nearby objects, but in the same scale and with no overlapping of forms.
 People and objects are almost always drawn in profile.

-Painting achieved its greats height in Dynasty XVII during the reigns of Tuthmose IV and Amenhotep III.
+Painting achieved its greats height in Dynasty XVIII during the reigns of Tuthmose IV and Amenhotep III.
 The Fragmentary panel of the Lady Thepu, on the right, dates from the time of the latter king.

 Early Egyptian artists did have a system for maintaining dimensions within artwork.
 They used a grid system that allowed them to create a smaller version of the artwork, and then scale up the design based upon proportional representation in a larger grid.